 Otiom is a location device that prevents people with dementia from getting lost.
 Their relatives receive a text message alert if they leave the predefined geographic safety zones.

 Otiom uses Infobip.com as their SMS provider to send these alerts.
-Getting these text messages out to the patient’s relatives is absolutely business-critical for a company like Otiom.
+Getting these text messages out to the person’s relatives is absolutely business-critical for a company like Otiom.

 Their SMS provider had previously experienced operational problems for some time without Otiom knowing it.
 They decided after that incident never to be caught off-guard again – they needed to monitor their provider.